mrvivacious/WordBuddies/README.md

 # WordBuddies

-Write a class WordBuddies that has a main method that accepts an array of strings as an argument.
+"Write a class WordBuddies that has a main method that accepts an array of strings as an argument.
 Each string can consist of any number of any type of (non-space) character.
-When invoked on the command lie, your program should accept a space-seperated collection of strings, and they will be parsed into the args String array with each String as a different element of the array.
+When invoked on the command line, your program should accept a space-seperated collection of strings, and they will be parsed into the args String array with each String as a different element of the array.

 We define a pair of words to be "buddies" if in at least 2 positions (counted from the beginning of the word), both words have the same